 Capturing a hidden gem

 The cottage at Stoneywell is often described as the epitome of a chocolate box and, with sweeping vistas, quirky nooks and crannies and intricate details, it is no wonder that Stoneywell has become a photographer's paradise.
+This February, come along and take part in Stoneywell's first ever photography competition.

 When Donald and Anne Gimson started to significantly develop and grow the gardens at Stoneywell, they had one specific goal in mind: to ensure that there was always something in colour, every week of the year.
 With an abundance of flora (including over 150 species of rhododendron) and fauna they certainly succeeded, and now the seasonal changes offer budding photographers a reason to return time and time again.